derrickappah/Coin-flip/README.md

 - **Assets**: If you host the OBJ, textures, or audio files locally, update the README to reflect the local paths and setup instructions.
 - **Improvements**: If you implement any suggested improvements (e.g., loading spinner, new audio), update the "Features" and "Future Improvements" sections.

-If you need help with hosting, adding a specific feature (e.g., loading spinner), or modifying the README (e.g., adding a demo link or specific license), let me know!
-You can also provide details about your project setup (e.g., local vs. hosted assets) for more tailored instructions.